ducktyper/OOView.js/README.md

 ```

 #### resize function
-Since window resize event is attached to window not the view,
-the event will survive after view is removed from the dom.
-Instead OOView listens to window resize event and sends resize function to
-each oo objects if the resize function is defined.
+You can define the `resize` function to handle the resize
+event.

 ```coffeescript
 class @Score
   constructor: (@view)->